 Ermey, who has appeared in about 60 movies and hosts two programs on the History Channel about the U.S. military, publicly criticized the Obama administration during a USO fundraiser (see clip below) in December 2010 for “destroying the country” and trying to “impose socialism on us.”

-He later apologized for these remarks, but it apparently took GEICO more than 15 minutes to decide to fire the actor.
+He later apologized for these remarks, but apparently GEICO decided to party ways with the actor anyway.

 R. Lee Ermey retired from the Marines as a Staff Sergeant (E-6) in 1972 and received an honorary post-service promotion to Gunnery Sergeant (E-7) in 2002 from the Marine Corps commandant for his continuing support of the U.S. military.

 In a related story, Kelsey Grammer recently told Jay Leno on the Tonight Show that liberal bias against Republicans prevented him from being nominated for an Emmy for his starring role on the Starz original series The Boss.